Chart Color Schemes

 Hindmarsh Island ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Hindmarsh Island's cultural diversity was found to be below average, with 77.2% of its population born in Australia, 91.3% being citizens, and 97.1% speaking English only at home.
-Christianity was the main religion, comprising 44.4% of Hindmarsh Island's population.
-However, Judaism was notably overrepresented at 0.2%, compared to 0.0% across Rest of SA.
+Hindmarsh Island's cultural diversity was found to be below average in the 2016 Census.
+77.2% of its population were born in Australia, with 91.3% being citizens and 97.1% speaking English only at home.
+Christianity was the predominant religion, comprising 44.4%.

 Frequently Asked Questions - Diversity